 - <tablet alias> Required.
 A Tablet Alias uniquely identifies a vttablet.
 The argument value is in the format <cell name>-<uid>. - <tablet type> Required.
 The vttablet's role.
-Valid values are: - backup A slaved copy of data that is offline to queries other than for backup purposes - batch A slaved copy of data for OLAP load patterns (typically for MapReduce jobs) - drained A tablet that is reserved for a background process.
-For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication. - experimental A slaved copy of data that is ready but not serving query traffic.
+Valid values are: - backup A replicated copy of data that is offline to queries other than for backup purposes - batch A replicated copy of data for OLAP load patterns (typically for MapReduce jobs) - drained A tablet that is reserved for a background process.
+For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication. - experimental A replicated copy of data that is ready but not serving query traffic.
 The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential master.
-Vitess also does not worry about lag for experimental tablets when reparenting. - master A primary copy of data - rdonly A slaved copy of data for OLAP load patterns - replica A slaved copy of data ready to be promoted to master - restore A tablet that is restoring from a snapshot.
-Typically, this happens at tablet startup, then it goes to its right state. - schema_apply A slaved copy of data that had been serving query traffic but that is now applying a schema change.
-Following the change, the tablet will revert to its serving type. - snapshot_source A slaved copy of data where mysqld is not running and where Vitess is serving data files to clone slaves.
-Use this command to enter this mode: - Use this command to exit this mode: - spare A slaved copy of data that is ready but not serving query traffic.
+Vitess also does not worry about lag for experimental tablets when reparenting. - master A primary copy of data - rdonly A replicated copy of data for OLAP load patterns - replica A replicated copy of data ready to be promoted to master - restore A tablet that is restoring from a snapshot.
+Typically, this happens at tablet startup, then it goes to its right state. - spare A replicated copy of data that is ready but not serving query traffic.
 The data could be a potential master tablet.